BenjaminSchubert/HEIGVD-RES-2016-Labo-SMTP/README.md

 ## What's this about ?
 A simple SMTP client created in the RES course at HEIG-VD in order to become familiar with the protocol.

-The idea of this project is to send a forged e-mail to a group of victims.
-The content of the mail is selected among a set of pre-defined messages and the various groups of victims are formed from a list of e-mails.
+The idea of this project is to send a forged e-mail to given victims.
+The content of the e-mail is selected among a set of pre-defined messages.

+The groups of victims are formed from a list of e-mails.
+In every group of victims, there are 1 sender and at least 2 recipients (i.e. the minimum size for a group is 3).
+The mail is sent to all group recipients, from the address of the group sender.

 ## Installation and usage